Naessiamba Eab-Aggrey

 Graduate Teaching Assistant

-Naessiamba's work seeks to strengthen pharmacist-patient communication and medical affairs practice by identifying strategies that improve medication comprehension, adherence, safety, and evidence-based use in real-world contexts.
-She holds a bachelor’s degree in pharmacy from the University of Ghana and a master’s degree in communication from the University of Texas at San Antonio.
-She has also earned a Global Health Certificate from McGill University, Canada.
+Grounded in a patient-centered perspective, Naessiamba’s research explores strategies that strengthen provider-patient communication and support patient education, medication comprehension, adherence, safety, and evidence-based use in real-world settings.
+She holds a Bachelor’s degree in Pharmacy from the University of Ghana, a Master’s degree in Communication from the University of Texas at San Antonio, and a Global Health Certificate from McGill University, Canada.

 Naessiamba brings a multidisciplinary, practice-informed perspective to her scholarship, grounded in over 5 years of professional experience in Ghana’s pharmaceutical sector, including managerial roles and service as a superintendent pharmacist in both retail and wholesale pharmacy settings.

-At George Mason University, Naessiamba serves as a Graduate Teaching Assistant, teaching foundational courses such as Foundations of Health Communication and Fundamentals of Communication.
-She has taught over 13 communication classes, actively participated in student organizations, served as the Immediate Past Director of Communications for the Graduate and Professional Students Association (GAPSA) at George Mason University, and contributed to ongoing research as a research assistant.
+At George Mason University, Naessiamba serves as a Graduate Teaching Assistant, where she teaches foundational courses such as Foundations of Health Communication and Fundamentals of Communication.
+She is also actively involved in student organizations, previously served as Director of Communications for the Graduate and Professional Students Association (GAPSA) at George Mason University, and has contributed to ongoing research as a research assistant.

-Naessiamba’s overarching goal is to leverage communication as a strategic bridge between clinical evidence, medical affairs practice, and patient understanding, to reduce health disparities and improve outcomes among populations facing compounded barriers of literacy, access, and trust.
+Naessiamba’s overarching goal is to leverage communication as a strategic bridge between clinical evidence, medical affairs practice, and patient understanding in order to reduce health disparities and improve outcomes among populations facing compounded barriers of literacy, access, and trust.

 Selected Publications